axelarnetwork/amplifier-advisory-committee/src/chains/plume-evm/PROPOSAL.md

 - **Management Team Credentials:** Plume Network was founded by a team with extensive industry experience: Chris Yin (CEO, former VP of Product at Rainforest and Principal at Scale Venture Partners), Eugene Y.Q.
 Shen (CTO, previously a Senior Software Engineer at dYdX and Robinhood Crypto), and Teddy Pornprinya (CBO, formerly at Binance, Swim Protocol, and Coinbase Ventures).
 The broader team includes professionals from leading companies including LayerZero, Galaxy Digital, JP Morgan, and other prominent Web3 and traditional finance organizations.

 - **Notable Use Cases:**
-  * **Tokenized Financial Assets:** Integration with platforms like DigiFT (regulated exchange for on-chain real-world assets) and MatrixDock (tokenized U.S. T-Bills).
+  * **Tokenized Financial Assets:** Integration with platforms like [DigiFT](https://www.digift.sg/index) (regulated exchange for on-chain real-world assets) and [MatrixDock](https://www.matrixdock.com/) (tokenized U.S. T-Bills).
   * **Private Credit & Lending:** Protocols such as Credible (lending secured by RWAs like private credit and trade receivables) and Kasu (risk-optimized private credit yields).
-  * **Real Estate & Physical Assets:** Projects like LandX (platform for investing in farmland and agricultural commodities) and Mattereum (tokenization of physical assets with legal protections).
+  * **Real Estate & Physical Assets:** Projects like [LandX](https://app.landx.io/) (platform for investing in farmland and agricultural commodities) and Mattereum (tokenization of physical assets with legal protections).
   * **Infrastructure & Alternative Assets:** Solutions for tokenizing renewable energy projects, luxury goods, collectibles, and other alternative asset classes.
+  * **[Nest Protocol](https://www.nestprotocol.org/):** A flagship staking platform within the Plume ecosystem, Nest offers [institutional-grade yields]( https://plumenetwork.xyz/blog/rwaxyz-analytics) backed by tokenized assets such as U.S. Treasuries, private credit, and alternative investments.
+Vaults include assets from BlackRock’s BUIDL, Hamilton Lane, and Ondo USDY.
+  * **RWA Inc.:** A regulated tokenization platform based in the UAE, RWA Inc. has [partnered with Plume](https://medium.com/@RWA_Inc_/rwa-inc-partners-with-the-plume-network-to-elevate-tokenization-sector-059d638ec164) to streamline asset issuance and liquidity provisioning.
+  * **[Moca Network](https://www.animocabrands.com/moca-network-plume-partner-to-bring-privacy-preserved-institutional-grade-rwa-yield-to-users) (Animoca Brands) – Digital ident)):** Moca integrates AIR Kit digital identity with Plume, allowing 700M+ users access to institutional-grade RWA yields.
+  * **[RWA.xyz](https://plumenetwork.xyz/blog/rwaxyz-analytics) Integration:** Plume has integrated with RWA.xyz, a leading analytics platform for tokenized real-world assets.
+This partnership allows for real-time data accessibility and transparency for investors and issuers within the Plume ecosystem.
+  * **[Polytrade and Brickken](https://cryptopotato.com/plume-network-announces-key-projects-to-reinvent-real-world-asset-tokenization):** These RWA-focused projects are part of Plume’s ecosystem, utilizing its infrastructure to tokenize assets and integrate with DeFi applications.

 #### Technology Overview